SimbaBlock/slppp/slppp-token-type-1.md

 5. The Bitcoin Cash UTXO set will grow as a result of token usage.
 However, this is not fundamentally different from UTXO set growth from non-token usage, and is a necessary effect that comes from more blockchain usage in general, which is desired.

 # Appendix A: Regulated Security Tokens

-Tokenization presents a huge opportunity to bring more liquidity to the secondary trading marketplace for regulated securities which has traditionally suffered from long investor hold times and thus low liquidity for private placement securities.

-The preceding SLP Token specification focused on purely permissionless tokens because they offer the most liberty to a token holder, meaning absolute control of the digital token is given to the token holder.

-However, many private companies are not legally permitted to trade their company’s equity so freely due to a number of regulatory restrictions where the investor must be accredited and their identity must be known to the company.

-To solve this problem, several existing security token trading platforms have built their protocol and implementations to associate one or more whitelists of accredited investors with the security token.
-These platforms then limit whom is allowed to buy and trade shares of company stock to the whitelist.

-The true power of these platforms lies in the buyer and seller market that is created by these curated whitelists which comply with a given private company’s regulatory jurisdiction.
-This may offer a dramatic increase in liquidity for a company’s stock.
-There is an entire ecosystem dedicated towards security tokens with whitelists.
-Leading companies within the regulated security token ecosystem include [BlockTrade](https://blocktrade.com/), [PolyMath](https://polymath.network/), [Harbor](https://harbor.com/), [tzero](https://www.tzero.com/), and [0x protocol](https://0xproject.com/).

-We have not created a specification for a securities token using whitelists at this time, but we believe it is certainly possible using SLP Token protocol.
-Here is a sketch of one possible whitelist mechanism:

-* The initial whitelist of allowed addresses (P2PKH or P2SH) is coded into the document referenced in the genesis.
-A new consensus validity rule is added for this token type: only tokens from Tx inputs with whitelisted addresses will contribute to the input sum.
-In other words, tokens sent to a non-whitelisted address are worthless (unless they are used in a transaction with new whitelist rules that add this address, see below).

-* It is desirable to allow issuers to update the whitelist at a later date, however it would be disastrous for consensus if this were to retroactively change the validity of past transactions.
-Rather, we suggest that the ‘minting baton’ authority have the added power to declare a new whitelist that overrides the whitelists of its ancestors, but only applies to the tokens that descend from it.
-Tokens with the new whitelist will ‘infect’ old-whitelist tokens whenever they are mixed in a transaction.
-This allows the DAG-proving mechanism to function correctly, i.e., each transaction has a unique and permanent validity that depends only on its UTXO ancestors.

-* It will probably be necessary every once in a while for the issuer to make an [airdrop](https://hackernoon.com/wtf-is-an-airdrop-a-detailed-guide-to-free-cryptocurrency-e70e8777dd83) of a new token with a new <token_id> onto current owners, to deal with: 1) recovering lost keys / burnt tokens with some securities since there is no legal notion of a ‘lost security’ for non-bearer instruments, or 2) a change in whitelist that must be enforced promptly.
-The old token_id will continue to be a valid SLP token, just without its prior social meaning.
-Such airdrops have the nice side-effect of simplifying DAG histories.

 # Copyright